Frequently Asked Questions About Therapy At Montgomery County Counseling Center

 Q: How do you work with clients from diverse backgrounds?

 A: At MCCC, we pride ourselves on being inclusive to all clients.
 All types of families are welcome here.
 As are people of all races, religions, sexual and gender orientations.
-Our founder Laura Goldstein has participated in Shana Murray Browne’s training for Decolonizing Therapy for Black Folks and actively works with a coach to ensure our practice is constantly improving our accessibility for all people.
+Our founder Laura Goldstein has participated in Shana Murray Browne’s training for Decolonizing Therapy for Black Folks and Anti-Racism in DBT Therapy and actively works with a coach to ensure our practice is constantly improving our accessibility for all people.

 Q: What mental health services do you offer?